Overview of Machine Learning in Digital Marketing

 This method of using machine learning in marketing is very useful for segmented marketing campaigns.
 Businesses can use comments to deliver more targeted content, collaborating with machines to optimize content and services.

 People want brands to take care of them.
-52% of customers are likely to switch brands if they don’t feel that a company is putting enough effort into personalizing their messaging and services.
+52% of customers are likely to switch brands if they don’t feel that a company is putting enough effort into personalizing its messaging and services.

 Amazon’s aforementioned success in e-commerce personalization is based on machine learning.
 They collect a huge amount of data on their customers’ behaviors, interests, and shopping habits in order to personalize the online shopping experience.